How to host a static site (Hugo) on GitHub Pages

 - … create posts, tweak theme and commit …

-- Replace the content of the directory (
+- Replace the content of the directory (git rm -rf .andgit clean -fxd) with the content ofdist, and eventually commit

 a huge load of files!
 Obviously that won’t take down GitHub, and the commits will